 A. USA Swimming Membership

 A USA Swimming non-athlete membership is required of all MS officials including apprentice officials.
-The membership form may be obtained from the exam coordinator, the Officials Chair, the MS website or the MS Office.
+The membership form may be obtained from the MS website.
 The membership fee is the responsibility of the official.
+A level II background check is required of all MS officials.
+The fee is the responsibility of the official.
+Athlete Protection Training (APT) and Michigan Sports Concussion Training are required of all MS officials.

 B. Levels of Certification

-The Officials Chair of MS certifies officials at four levels: stroke and turn judge, starter, deck referee and meet referee.
+The Officials Chair of MS certifies officials at four technical levels: stroke and turn judge, starter, deck referee and meet referee.
 Certification at each level indicates proficiency at the previous level.
+The Officials Chair of MS certifies officials at two non-technical levels: administrative official and administrative referee.
+You must be a certified meet referee to become an administrative referee.
 The time required to become certified at any given level is determined by the individual's desire, ability and proficiency.
 One may remain at any level.
 Advancement is encouraged but not required.

 C. How to Become an MS Official

 First, contact the Officials Chair, Recruit or Apprentice Coordinator for the time and location of the next New Official/Apprentice Clinic and, secondly, join USA Swimming as a non-athlete or athlete member (whichever applies).
-The requirements for certification at each of the four levels are promulgated by the Officials Committee and are available from the Officials Chair, the Office of MS or the MS website.
+The requirements for certification at each of the four levels are promulgated by the Officials Committee and are available from the MS Officials website or the MS website.

 National Certification